 Easy HTTP (POST) communication with UnityWebRequest

-This is Matsuyama from the System Development Office.
+This is Matsuyama from the Systems Development Department.

-This time I'll be writing about HTTP (POST) communication using UnitWebRequest.
+This time, I'll be writing about HTTP (POST) communication using UnitWebRequest.

 What to make

-・Requests and responses are
+; requests and responses are in JSON format

 JSON

-JsonUtility is a Json parser provided by Unity that
+JsonUtility is a JSON parser provided by Unity that

-Serializing to JSON format
+Serializing into JSON format

 UnityWebRequest

-This is the main communication process.
+This is the main communication processing part.

-UnityWebRequest can handle HTTP requests and responses.
+allows you to handle HTTP requests and responses.

 UnityWebRequest

-The process itself was quite simple.
+The process itself was written quite simply.

 // Set HTTP (POST) information var req = new UnityWebRequest(url, "POST"); req.uploadHandler = (UploadHandler)new UploadHandlerRaw(postData); req.downloadHandler = (DownloadHandler)new DownloadHandlerBuffer(); req.SetRequestHeader("Content-Type", "application/json");